jhpyle/docassemble/_docs/config.md

 [managing certificates with Docker].
 See also the [`certs`] Configuration directive.

+After changing the `db` configuration, you need to restart the server (typically by doing `docker stop -t 600 <containerID>` followed by `docker start <containerID>`) in order for the change to take effect.

 ## <a name="sql ping"></a>Avoiding SQL errors

 If your **docassemble** server runs in an environment in which